 The MSD Workshops will kick off on Tuesday, August 4 in Amberley and continue at various locations in the Hurunui District throughout the month.
 Waimakariri workshops will follow.
 The workshops are free to attend and will provide information on financial assistance, job searches, employment and training with an emphasis on wellbeing and support around the emotional impact of redundancy.
 View the MSD flyer for more information including a full list of Hurunui workshop dates, locations and how to register.
-Details of the Waimakariri workshops will be published on the ENC Facebook page once confirmed.
+View the Waimakariri workshop information here.

 Pictured L-R: Brent Robinson (MSD), Michelle Becks (MSD & ENC), Paul (successful jobseeker).